 How Do I Fix the Master Boot Record (MBR)?

-A couple of different ways
+There are a couple of different ways.

 If your computer refuses to start, the problem might be the Master Boot Record (MBR).
 Fixing it isn’t as scary as it sounds.
 I’ll show you how to use Windows’ built-in Startup Repair and a couple of handy command-line tools to get your machine running again.